 - Assemble taco boats.
 Stuff taco meat into zucchini boats and sprinkle with shredded cheese.
 Bake until cheese has melted.
 Top with tomato, onion, avocado, and cilantro.

-- To store: Store Mexican zucchini boats in the refrigerator for 2-3 days.
+- Store: Store zucchini taco boats in the refrigerator for 2-3 days.

-- To meal prep: Roast zucchini, make filling, and prep toppings.
+- Meal prep: Roast zucchini, make filling, and prep toppings.
 Then assemble and bake right before serving.

-- To reheat: Reheat boats without fresh toppings in the microwave or in a 350 degree F oven until hot.
+- Reheat: Reheat without fresh toppings in the microwave, or in a 350 degree F oven, until hot.

 More Ideas For Zucchini Boats